DIY Pine Cone Christmas Tree

 Cutting the Pine Cones

 The Round Variety — I’m sure these have a name!
-I found these pine cones to be very tough, some prickly and they had to be cut with garden sheers.
+I found these pine cones to be very tough, some prickly, and they had to be cut with garden shears.

 The Round Variety -- I'm sure these have a name!
 I found these pine cones to be very tough, some prickly and they had to be cut with garden sheers.

-Use garden sheers to cut tough pine cones.
+Use garden shears to cut tough pine cones.

-Long Pine Cones — I figured out that I could just twist pieces off of the longer pine cones with my hands.
+Long Pine Cones — I figured out that I could twist pieces off of the longer pine cones with my hands.
 Some of mine were so dry they crumbled.
-Don’t throw crumbled pine cones away, save the pieces to fill in any gaps at the end.
+Don’t throw crumbled pine cones away; save the pieces to fill in any gaps at the end.

 Long Pine Cones -- I figured out that I could just twist pieces off of the longer pine cones with my hands.
 Some of mine were so dry they crumbled.
 Don't throw crumbled pine cones away, save the pieces to fill in any gaps at the end.